 - Recognise you for taking a stand and helping to support us and your community

 - Publicise successes through leaflets and posters, which can be effective in strengthening the community, encouraging future witnesses and helping to monitor any potential breach of orders.

 - Provide ongoing support for as long as you feel it is necessary and as long as reasonably practical

-For a list of unfamiliar words that are used in court and a list of useful contact numbers, please download the ‘Tackling ASB’ booklet by clicking on the link found on the right-hand side of this page.
+For a list of unfamiliar words that are used in court and a list of useful contact numbers, please download or request a copy of our 'Tackling ASB' booklet.